 These are the questions I’ve been examining as I travel throughout the United States leading workshops, speaking at conferences, and listening to faculty from around the world share their experiences teaching in the college classroom.

 As a result of these conversations and experiences, I developed a 4-part framework to help you create a successful flipped learning environment.

-In this online institute, you will learn how to address the most common challenges of this model, avoid "rookie" mistakes, increase student engagement, and improve learning.
+In this online course, you will learn how to address the most common challenges of student-centered learning models, avoid "rookie" mistakes, increase student engagement, and improve learning.